The 23 Most Magical Caves in the United States

 Mammoth Cave; Brownsville, Kentucky

-Where to fly: Lousiville International Airport
+Where to fly: Louisville International Airport (SDF)

-Mammoth Cave National Park boasts a series of caves that are actually the longest in the world, spanning an impressive 400 miles long… though that’s just the part that has actually been discovered.
-Visitors can experience Mammoth Cave in a number of different ways, from easy walking tours, to a stop at the “Frozen Niagara,” to historic and geologic tours focusing on aspects of the cave system that makes it one of the most special on the planet.
+Mammoth Cave National Park boasts a series of caves that are actually the longest in the world, spanning an impressive 400 miles long… though that's just the part that has actually been discovered.
+Visitors can experience Mammoth Cave in a number of different ways, from easy walking tours, to a stop at the "Frozen Niagara," to historic and geologic tours focusing on aspects of the cave system that make it one of the most special on the planet.

 Ohio Caverns; West Liberty, Ohio

-Where to fly: John Glenn Columbus International Airport
+Where to fly: John Glenn Columbus International Airport (CMH)

-Pro tip: For a true Midwestern dining experience—picture spacious booths, greasy food, and plenty of small-town ambiance— enjoy at least one meal at Don’s Downtown Diner in nearby Bellefontaine, Ohio.
-Don’s will provide the french fries and friendly company for the perfect way to end a day spent exploring the caverns.
+Pro tip: For a true Midwestern dining experience—picture spacious booths, greasy food, and plenty of small-town ambiance— enjoy at least one meal at Don's Downtown Diner in nearby Bellefontaine, Ohio.

 Jewel Cave; Custer, South Dakota

-Where to fly: Denver International Airport
+Where to fly: Denver International Airport (DEN)

-With over 195 miles of mapped and surveyed passageways, Jewel Cave in Custer, South Dakota is the third-longest cave in the world.
+With more than 195 miles of mapped and surveyed passageways, Jewel Cave in Custer, South Dakota is the third-longest cave in the world.
 The cave got its name from the beautiful calcite spar crystals that line every cramped passage, glittering in bold colors and entrancing visitors over a century after it was first discovered.
-From historical lantern tours to intense wild caving adventures that require shimmying on your belly through tight passages, there’s something for everyone to enjoy at Jewel Cave.
+From historical lantern tours to intense wild caving adventures that require shimmying on your belly through tight passages, there's something for everyone to enjoy at Jewel Cave.

 Pro tip: You don't have to be particularly outdoorsy to enjoy a rugged hike along the Cathedral Spires Trail in the depths of nearby Custer State Park.
 Along the route, enjoy prime opportunities for wildlife sightings and rock climbing.